CSSUoB/TeX-Bot-Py-V2/README.md

 ### Setting Environment Variables

-You'll also need to set a number of environment variables before running the bot:
+You'll also need to set a number of [environment variables](https://en.wikipedia.org/wiki/Environment_variable) before running the bot:

 * `DISCORD_BOT_TOKEN`: The Discord token for the bot you created.
 (The token is available on your bot page in the [Developer Portal](https://discord.com/developers/applications).)
 * `DISCORD_GUILD_ID`: The ID of your Discord guild.
-* `DISCORD_LOG_CHANNEL_WEBHOOK_URL`: The webhook URL of the Discord text channel where error logs should be sent.
+* `DISCORD_LOG_CHANNEL_WEBHOOK_URL`: The [webhook URL](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks)
+of the Discord text channel where error logs should be sent.
 (This is optional.
-Error logs will always be sent to the console, this setting allows them to also be sent to a Discord log channel)
+Error logs will always be sent to the console, this setting allows them to also be sent to a Discord log channel.)
 * `MEMBERS_LIST_URL`: The URL to retrieve the list of IDs of people that have purchased a membership to your community group.
 (The CSS' members list is currently found on the Guild of Students website.